-- Students can take ENG 1022 and an additional GT-CO3 course instead of ENG 1021 and ENG 1022. - Guaranteed Transfer Math Course (GT-MA1); MAT 1240 recommended.
+Students can take ENG 1022 and an additional GT-CO3 course instead of ENG 1021 and ENG 1022.

 NOTE: Additional COM courses beyond the four courses (12 credit hours) identified above in the additional required courses section may not count toward the communication major at the receiving four-year institution.